usdot-fhwa-stol/carma-platform/README.md

 # CARMA
 ![CARMA Arch](docs/image/CARMA_web_banner_18oct18_5.png)

-**Connected Automated Research Mobility Applications (CARMA)**, CARMA is a reusable, extensible platform for controlling SAE level 1 connected, automated vehicles (CAVs).
+**Cooperative Automated Research Mobility Applications (CARMA)**, CARMA is a reusable, extensible platform for controlling SAE level 1 connected, automated vehicles (CAVs).
 It provides a rich, generic API for third party plugins that implement vehicle guidance algorithms.
 It is written in Java and C++ and runs in a Robot Operating System (ROS) environment.
 It offers a rich application programming interface (API) for third party authors to develop guidance plugins that can plan vehicle trajectories under certain conditions.
 The platform can be reused on a variety of properly equipped vehicles.

 ## What Is CARMA
 ![CARMA Arch](docs/image/CARMA2_Architecture.png)